This disorder may be caused by diseases, medications, and toxins that damage the kidneys.

 Tubulointerstitial nephritis may be

-Tubulointerstitial nephritis often results in kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more (loss of most kidney function).
-It may be caused by various diseases, drugs, toxins, or radiation that damages the kidneys.
+Tubulointerstitial nephritis often results in kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more (loss of most kidney function).
+It may be caused by various diseases, medications, toxins, or radiation that damages the kidneys.
 Damage to the tubules results in changes in the amounts of electrolytes (for example, sodium and potassium) in the blood or in problems with the kidney's ability to concentrate urine, resulting in urine that is too dilute.
 Problems concentrating urine causes an increase in daily urine volume (polyuria Excessive or Frequent Urination Most people urinate about 4 to 6 times a day, mostly in the daytime.
 Normally, adults pass between 3 cups (700 milliliters) and 3 quarts (3 liters) of urine a day.
 Excessive urination can refer... read more ) and difficulty maintaining the proper balance of water and electrolytes in the blood.

 Infection of the kidneys Kidney Infection Pyelonephritis is a bacterial infection of one or both kidneys.
 Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the... read more (pyelonephritis) can also cause acute or chronic tubulointerstitial nephritis.
 Kidney failure is unlikely unless inflammation causes a blockage in the urinary tract or pyelonephritis occurs in both kidneys.

-Tubulointerstitial nephritis may be caused by immunologic disorders that primarily affect the kidney such as anti-tubular basement membrane (anti-TBM) Goodpasture Syndrome Goodpasture syndrome is an uncommon autoimmune disorder in which bleeding into the lungs and progressive kidney failure occur.
-People usually have difficulty breathing and may cough up blood... read more antibody-associated interstitial nephritis.
+Tubulointerstitial nephritis may be caused by immunologic disorders that primarily affect the kidney such as anti-tubular basement membrane (anti-TBM) antibody–-associated interstitial nephritis.

 Some people have few or no symptoms.
 When symptoms develop, they are highly variable and may develop suddenly or gradually.